 - How many dancers are on the stage at the beginning of the dance?

-- In which direction do the first group of dancers move?
+- Where do the first group of dancers come from?

 - Are they male or female?

 - How many are there in the first group?

 - What are they wearing?

-- · What is on their skin and hair?
+- What is on their skin and hair?

 - Who has red paint on their head?

 - Are all the dancers covered in this?

-- There is a mound-like prop behind the dancers.
-What could this represent?
+- What does the mound behind the dancers look like?

-- Where do the dancers go when they move upstage and who comes back on stage with them?
+- Where do the dancers go and who comes back on stage with them?

 - Are they male or female?

 - Are there fewer or more dancers this time?

-Identify some of the main ideas and select and clarify information from the students' responses.
+Identify some of the main ideas and select and clarify information from the students' responses

-- Which dancer do you think is the soloist?
+- Which dancer do you think is the girl?

-- Why do you think the soloist is on her own?
+- Why do you think the girl is on her own?

-- · How can you tell she is different?
+- How can you tell she is different?

-- What role do you think she is playing in the story?
+- What do you think she is doing?

 - Why is she is the middle of the circle?